feimosi/frameworks-code-comparison/README.md

 #### Mounting

 `constructor(props)` - the first method called in the lifecycle before mounting.
-If used, it must include super(props) as first call:
+If used, it must include super(props) as the first call:

 ```js
 constructor(props) {